The growth of A2P text messaging

 When brand registration is complete, the next step is creating a campaign.

-Registering campaign information for 10DLC
+Registering campaign information

 For every type of A2P messaging planned, brands need to submit their details and get the campaign approved by the carriers.